carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 If we want to have this in a file we can redirect this output adding `> summary_statistics.txt` to the command.

 With the `ppanggolin write` command you can extract many text files and tables with a lot of information.
 For this you need to provide the
 `pangenome.h5` file and the name of the directory to store the files.
-Each of the additional flags indicates wich file or files to write.
+Each of the additional flags indicates which file or files to write.
 Let's use all of the flags that will give us basic information of our analysis.
 And then see what was generated.

 ~~~